daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 *Example BigQuery Subscription with Schema Data Ingestion Format*

-In addition, metadata can be populated to help track information such as message ingestion time etc.
+In addition, metadata can be populated to help track information such as subscription name, message ingestion time etc.